Will you wait longer to load a webpage while surfing the internet?

 - Content size by content type

-Furthermore, an improvement section called “Improve page performance” gives you all the tips you need to improve your overall website performance and speed.
+Furthermore, an improvement section called “Improve page performance” gives you all the tips to improve your website performance and speed.

 To test your website speed, you can use GTmetrix, one of the most popular tools for website speed optimization.